OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/README.md

 ### What is Docker?
 Docker is a tool that you can use to deploy and run applications with containers.
 You can think of Docker like a virtual machine that runs various applications.
 However, unlike a typical virtual machine, you can run these applications simultaneously on a single system and independent of one another.

-If you are interested learn more about Docker on the [official Docker website.](https://www.docker.com/why-docker)
+If you are interested, learn more about Docker on the [official Docker website.](https://www.docker.com/why-docker)

 ### What is a container?
 A container is a lightweight, stand-alone package that contains a piece of software that is bundled together with the entire environment that it needs to run.
 Containers are small compared to regular images and can run on any environment where Docker is set up.
 Moreover, you can run multiple containers on a single machine at the same time in isolation from each other.